What is Coronavirus Covid-19?:

 - Sneezing into your elbow or using a tissue and putting it in the bin

 The HSE and Government have issued new measures that tell us what to do to live with Covid-19.
 They have made a plan with 5 levels of restrictions and rules.
-You can download or view the 5 different levels here
+We are currently moving in to Level 1 measures with most restrictions lifting by October 22nd 2021.
+Please see more information here

 What is social Distancing?